 "Don't go changing to try and please me..." so sang Billy Joel in his 1978 hit "Just The Way You Are".
 That's a nice sentiment, but one that couldn't be further from the truth.
 Throughout the ages, women have done some pretty horrifying things to themselves in the name of beauty.
 Sure, we also do a lot of things that we do a lot of things that we never give a second thought to; things like putting on makeup, dying our hair a different color (or if you're like me, to cover the gray) or wearing clothing that men find attractive.
 All pretty benign when you think about it.
 But take it a bit further into the realm of the more uncomfortable; such as wearing uncomfortable high heels, getting our ears or other body parts pierced, or getting dermabrasion or a chemical peel.
 All are a bit painful in their own way, but the pain isn't permanent.
 I remember getting my ears pierced for the first time as a 13-year-old back in 1974.
 The girl who pierced my ears used a sort of gun to literally shoot the earring through my earlobe.
 It hurt like heck, but I was so proud to have withstood that rite of passage.
 But we also do other things that are more permanent and a bit more extreme; like liposuction, breast implants, having our noses or eyes done, tummy tucks, buttock lifts and other cosmetic surgery.
 We do it all in order to appeal to men or to make us feel better about ourselves (because now we can attract a man).
 But there was once a procedure practiced on innocent girls that goes way beyond anything a sane and rational person would do.
 Around 976 AD, there was a certain Chinese emperor who developed a romantic interest in a concubine with very small feet.
 He once watched her dance with ribbons wrapped around her feet and fell in love with her on sight.
 Thus, one of the most cruel and nefarious practices of all time took hold--the brutal practice of foot binding.
 For a thousand years, bound feet were the ideal of beauty and femininity.
 China was (and still is) a male dominated society.
 Women were expected to be submissive to the wishes of their fathers and husbands.
 So when foot binding took hold, no one really objected.
 Who, after all, didn't want to be beautiful and desirable?
 It started, as most fads do, with the upper class.
 A girl in an aristocratic home was expected to have bound feet, a required charm for catching a husband of wealth and good breeding.
 Men in China found bound feet to be incredibly erotic and there exist to this day songs, odes and poems all singing the praises of women with bound feet.
 Of course, a woman could rebel and refuse to bind her daughter's feet.
 But then, of course, she was dooming her to a life of spinsterhood.
 No man of any worth would marry a woman, no matter how beautiful the rest of her was, if her feet were unbound.
 Conversely, a woman of ugly countenance could snag a husband if she had the requisite tiny feet.
 So men focused on womens' feet as the object of their sexual desire.
 But there were other reasons why foot binding was such a good idea (for men):

-2) A young girl who couldn't walk without assistance wasn't likely to be sneaking off to meet her lover.
+1) Foot binding effectively crippled the young girl for life.
+A girl with bound feet couldn't walk any great distance and so they were basically imprisoned in their homes.2) A young girl who couldn't walk without assistance wasn't likely to be sneaking off to meet her lover.
 So bound feet were an outward symbol of chastity and purity.

 3) Foot binding reduced a woman to being purely decorative.
 Unable to hold a job or earn a living, her only hope of a good life was a good marriage.
 Poorer women (especially in the rural areas) also began to bind their daughters' feet in the hope that the girl would marry above her station.
 This ploy rarely worked as the foot binding was often started later in life in order for the girl to be able to work in the fields or on the farm.
 Starting at a later age almost never created the desired effect--three inch "Golden Lotus" feet.